Pia Z

-Pia Z is the sixth studio album by American singer-actress Pia Zadora, released in October 18, 1989 by CBS Records and produced by Narada Michael Walden.
+Pia Z is a studio album by the American singer-actress Pia Zadora, released in 1989.
+It was produced by Narada Michael Walden.
+Zadora supported the album with a North American tour.

-"Heartbeat of Love" was released as a single and included club mixes by Clivilles & Cole of C + C Music Factory fame.
+"Heartbeat of Love" was released as the first single.
 "If You Were Mine" was issued as a promotional single only, and included "I Wanna Be Your Woman" as the second track.
+"If You Were Mine" was a modest adult contemporary hit.

+Critical reception

+The Washington Post wrote that Zadora "has a credible and adaptable if lightweight voice, but in her naked appeal for popularity, she doesn't sound like anyone so much as she sounds like everyone."